Giphy/GiphyAPI/README.md

 ###### Parameters

-+ s - term or phrase to translate into a gif
++ s - term or phrase to translate into a GIF

 ### Sample Response, Translate